nicklockwood/FXKeychain/README.md

 FXKeychain is a lightweight wrapper around the Apple keychain APIs that exposes the commonly used functionality whilst hiding the horrific complexity and ugly interface of the underlying APIs.

 FXKeychain treats the keychain like a simple dictionary that you can set and get values from.
-For most purposes you can get by using the defaultKeychain, however it is also possible to create new keychain interfaces if you wish to namespace your keychain by account/service, or share values between apps using an accessGroup.
+For most purposes you can get by using the defaultKeychain, however it is also possible to create new keychain instances if you wish to namespace your keychain by account/service, or share values between apps using an accessGroup.

 Supported iOS & SDK Versions